ankurjain00/selenium_python/README.md

 # Selenium - Python Automation Sample Framework

-This is a sample implementation of Selenium webdriver libraries in python following a Page Object Model.
+This is a sample implementation of Selenium webdriver in python following a Page Object Model.

 Follow the steps below to run this project